Sometimes the “life of your dreams” isn’t exactly going the way you’d dreamed it would…

 When I was five years old, my parents opened our home to a little boy, who became my permanent foster brother.
 Some years later, we also fostered his sister.
 Living alongside people who had suffered serious early trauma opened my eyes and heart and I knew from the age of about 12 that I wanted to work in a helping profession.

-Over the years I have invested myself deeply into my role as a parent, including home education and running groups for other parents.
-I have volunteered with social justice organisations, in student mentoring, supporting bereaved parents through Sands Australia, and as a telephone counsellor with Griefline.
+In addition to my studies and personal reading, I have found great fulfilment in volunteering with social justice organisations, student mentoring, supporting bereaved parents through Sands Australia, and as a telephone counsellor with Griefline.

-After completing my Diploma of Counselling, I began my counselling degree, which I have almost completed.
-Throughout the process I have also undertaken additional training in grief and loss and continue with regular supervision, as is standard practice for all registered counsellors.
+After completing my Diploma of Counselling, I began my Bachelor of Counselling, which I have almost completed.
+I am also studying a Specialist Course in Couples Counselling with Relationships Australia.
+To increase my understanding and skillset, I regularly undertake additional training in topics such as grief and loss, trauma, online counselling, acceptance and commitment therapy, and more.
+I also receive regular supervision, as is standard practice for all registered counsellors.

 I truly believe we can find our way through deep pain and sadness, and discover immense growth along the way.
-I believe we can learn to live with loss in a way that is meaningful and hope-filled, in a way that is unique to us.
-We can rewrite our life story, moving from striving and surviving, to thriving and flourishin.
+I believe we can learn to live with loss, integrating it into a life that is meaningful and hope-filled.
+We can rewrite our life story, moving from striving and surviving, to thriving and flourishing.
+Resilience grows in adversity and our destiny does not have to equal Post-Traumatic Stress Disorder.
+We can, instead, experience post-traumatic GROWTH.

 Working alongside you in your very own hero-journey is a privilege and an honour.